chrisbrooksbank-parliament/opendata-mcp-lab/README.md

 1. Open **Copilot Chat** in VS Code.
 2. Set **Agent mode** using the dropdown in the bottom-left.
+3. Select your prefferred model e.g. Claude Sonnet 4
-3. Click **Configure Tools**, and select all tools from the newly added MCP server.
+4. Click **Configure Tools**, and select all tools from the newly added MCP server.
-4. Try a prompt like:
+5.  (enter the system prompt and then) Try a prompt such as:

 ```plaintext
 What is happening now in the House of Commons?